kalessil/production-dependencies-guard/README.md

 Prevents development packages from getting into production environment.
 In practical field prevents e.g. debug tool-bars deployment into production environments (and similar cases).

-> Note: normally `composer install --no-dev` installing the production dependencies
+> Note: use `composer install --no-dev` to install only production dependencies

 # Installation